caribou/caribou/components.md

 ### Antlers

-[Antlers](http://github.com/caribou/antlers) is a templating library that grew out of the raw Mustache spec, but adapted to ever expanding demands from day to day use.
-Today it is a fully functional templating system with blocks, helper functions, loop variables and a host of other practical features that makes it the cornerstone of rendering in Caribou.
+[Antlers](http://github.com/caribou/antlers) is a templating library that grew out of the raw Mustache spec, but adapted to ever-expanding demands from day-to-day use.
+Today it is a fully functional templating system with blocks, helper functions, loop variables and a host of other practical features that make it the cornerstone of rendering in Caribou.
 Of course, nothing is stopping you from using whatever template system you want, but if you need it, it's there.